cortex-lab/signals/doc/ReadMe.md

 - 'signalsExperimentTutorialAnswers': A script containing answers to questions posed in 'signalsExperimentTutorial'

-- 'signalsExamplesScript': This script contains additional information on *Signals'* mechanics.
+- 'SignalsPrimer': This script contains additional information on *Signals'* mechanics.
 It also contains examples of *Signals-y* things which may not have been covered in the above files, and which an experimenter may be able to incorporate into their Experiment Definitions.

 ## Instructions on Running Exp Defs from this folder